Computed Tomography (CT) - Spine

 Many scanners are fast enough that children can be scanned without sedation.
 In special cases, sedation may be needed for children who cannot hold still.
 Motion will cause blurring of the images and degrade the quality of the examination the same way that it affects photographs.

 If a contrast material is used, it will be injected through an intravenous line (IV) into an arm vein during the procedure.
-A scan of the spine may also be done after injecting contrast material into the spinal canal (usually well below the bottom of the spinal cord) during a lumbar puncture, also known as a myelogram.
-This will help to detect tumors or locate areas of inflammation or nerve compression.
+A scan of the spine may also be done after injecting contrast material into the spinal canal (usually well below the bottom of the spinal cord) during a lumbar puncture test, also known as a myelogram.
+This will help to locate areas of inflammation or nerve compression or detect tumors.

 Next, the table will move quickly through the scanner to determine the correct starting position for the scans.
 Then, the table will move slowly through the machine as the actual CT scanning is performed.
 Depending on the type of CT scan, the machine may make several passes.

-The CT scanning is usually completed within 30 minutes.
+The entire exam is usually completed within 30 minutes.

 What will I experience during and after the procedure?